Eagle-Rock-Analytics/intake-esm-tools/README.md

 ---

 ## 📥 Basic usage of intake catalogs
-Intake catalogs can be easily read in using the `intake` catalog:
+Intake catalogs can be easily read in using the `intake` catalog.
+Here's some example usage using the renewables catalog:
 ```python
 import intake